wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 This is useful in case you want to use an unreleased version of the bundle in the apps.
 For instance, on a PR that's a work in progress, you might want to include to a specific gutenberg-mobile branch in the apps with an updated bundle so reviewers can see the latest changes before approving them (and releasing a new version).

+# Release Timeline

+Currently, we are [experimenting with syncing the Gutenberg Mobile release with the main app release schedule](https://mobilegutenberg.wordpress.com/2021/03/10/proposed-experiment-align-gutenberg-mobile-releases-with-the-main-apps-code-freeze-date/).
+We are also [experimenting with performing manual tests every week](https://mobilegutenberg.wordpress.com/2021/03/18/proposal-schedule-weekly-manual-testing-sessions/), with a round of "smoke" test before cutting the release and a full round of tests after the release has been integrated into the main apps.
+A typical Gutenberg Mobile release schedule might look like the following:

+- Tuesday of release week: perform a round of "smoke" tests.
+- Friday of release week: create and integrate the release in the main apps.
+- Tuesday after release week: perform full round of writing flow and sanity tests.
+- Remainder of main app release period: monitor main app release P2 posts for issues found.

 # Release Checklist Template

 When you are ready to cut a new release, use the following template.